Rishav123raj/Rishav123raj/README.md

 - 🌱 I've completed learning **SpringBoot**

+- 🌱 I have learnt **Docker**

-- 🌱 I'm currently learning **Docker**
+- 🌱 I am currently doing an internhsip at Baserock.ai as an Engineering Intern
--

 - 📫 How to reach me **rishavrajbhagat123@gmail.com**

+- 📄 Know about my experiences :
+- I have done 2 months Machine Learning Internship at IIIT Kalyani , Webel IT Park.

-- 📄 Know about my experiences : I have done a Virtual Internship Program with Oasis Infobytes on JAVA Development which enhanced my skills and made me eager to learn new technologies.
+- I have done a Virtual Internship Program with Oasis Infobytes on JAVA Development which enhanced my skills and made me eager to learn new technologies.

 - ⚡ Fun fact **Relationship with Coding can never lead to breakups**